 - f_offsetmax is equal to the sub block gap bandwidth minus half of the bandwidth of the measuring filter plus 2.5MHz.

 - fmax is equal to f_offsetmax minus half of the bandwidth of the measuring filter.

-Table 6.18: Spectrum emission mask values, BS maximum output power P 43 dBm for UTRA FDD bands ≤ 3 GHz
+Table 6.18: Spectrum emission mask values, BS rated output power P 43 dBm for UTRA FDD bands ≤ 3 GHz